mykelalvis/FATESRD/fate-srd.com/Other/fate-core-SRD.md

 - **Significant personality traits or beliefs** (Sucker for a Pretty Face, Never Leave a Man Behind, The Only Good Tsyntavian Is a Dead Tsyntavian).
 - **The character’s background or profession** (Educated at the Academy of Blades, Born a Spacer, Cybernetic Street Thief).
 - **An important possession or noticeable feature** (My Father’s Bloodstained Sword, Dressed to the Nines, Sharp Eyed Veteran).
-- **Relationships to people and organisations** (In League with the Twisting Hand, The King’s Favor, Proud Member of the Company of Lords).
+- **Relationships to people and organizations** (In League with the Twisting Hand, The King’s Favor, Proud Member of the Company of Lords).
 - **Problems, goals, or issues the character is dealing with** (A Price on My Head, The King Must Die, Fear of Heights).
-- **Titles, reputations, or obligations the character may have** (Self-Important Merchant Guildmaster, Silver-Tongued Scoundrel, Honour-Bound to Avenge My Brother).
+- **Titles, reputations, or obligations the character may have** (Self-Important Merchant Guildmaster, Silver-Tongued Scoundrel, Honor-Bound to Avenge My Brother).

 You can invoke or call for a compel on any of your character aspects whenever they’re relevant.
 GMs, you can always propose compels to any PC.
 Players, you can suggest compels for other people’s characters, but the GM is always going to get the final say on whether or not it’s a valid suggestion.